OIE Staff Biographies

 Bryan Reeder has served as Associate Registrar for eight years at Pepperdine before transitioning to the Office of Institutional Effectiveness, where his primary role is Senior Business Assessment Analyst.
 Bryan has served as Senior Business Assessment Analyst since February 2020.
 In this role, he works with faculty to set up assessment processes and performs analytic and reporting functions.
 He is excited to work with the various constituencies at Pepperdine to implement a successful assessment process to improve upon student learning.

-Kailee Rogers joined OIE as the Coordinator of Assessment in 2016 after graduating from Seaver College.
+Kailee Rogers joined OIE in 2016 after graduating from Seaver College.
 In this role, she works with faculty to plan and facilitate assessment methodologies for individual programs.
 She also guides programs through the Program Review process, reviews annual assessment and Program Review reports, and trains faculty on using the Assessment Management Software.
-With her work in assessment as a student at Seaver and now with her command of assessment practices as the Coordinator of Assessment, Kailee brings a unique perspective of the assessment process to faculty and staff.
-Kailee is excited to assist you with any of your assessment needs
+With her work in assessment as a student at Seaver and now with her command of assessment practices as the Senior Coordinator of Assessment, Kailee brings a unique perspective of the assessment process to faculty and staff.
+Kailee is excited to assist you with any of your assessment needs.

 Yingying Hong - Research Assistant/Institutional Research Analyst